Chunkys0up7/MCP/README.md

 # Model Context Protocol (MCP)

 ## Overview
 MCP is a modular framework for managing, executing, and monitoring AI model contexts, including LLM prompts, Jupyter notebooks, and Python scripts.
-It provides a FastAPI backend and a Streamlit dashboard frontend.
+It provides a FastAPI backend and a modern React (MUI/ReactFlow) dashboard frontend (see `frontend/`).

 ## Features
 - Register and manage different types of MCPs (LLM prompts, notebooks, scripts)